Birdo1221/SSH-HoneyPot/README.md

 # SSH Honeypot

-This repository contains four variants of an SSH honeypot server that im currently using.
+This repository contains three [3] variants of an SSH honeypot server that im currently using.
 The script is designed to capture login attempts for exact credentaisl used + reporting the IP addresses to AbuseIPDB.

 ## Variants

- **SSH Honeypot with Logging and Geolocation**
+ **SSH-Honeypot-All with Logging and Geolocation** This has both Geolocation and Logging.
- **SSH Honeypot with Logging Only**
- **SSH Honeypot with Geolocation Only**
- **SSH Honeypot without Logging or Geolocation**:
+ **SSH-Honeypot-NoGeo just No Geolocation** This just collects the Username:Password used and the IP of the actor.
+ **SSH-Honeypot-Clean without Logging or Geolocation** This only runs in the background to detect and report.

 ## Getting Started
 ### Prerequisites